Baking powder is a common ingredient used to add volume and lighten the texture of baked goods.

 Buttermilk is a fermented dairy product with a sour, slightly tangy taste that is often compared to plain yogurt.

-Old-fashioned buttermilk is formed as a by-product of churning sweet cream into butter.
-Most commercial buttermilk is formed by adding bacterial cultures to milk and allowing for fermentation, breaking down sugars into acids (
+Old-fashioned buttermilk is a by-product of churning sweet cream into butter.
+Commercial manufacturers usually make buttermilk by adding bacterial cultures to milk and allowing for fermentation, breaking down sugars into acids.
+They

 Because of its acidity, combining buttermilk with baking soda can produce the same leavening effect as baking powder.